 Take a photo with the foreskin retracted/erect.
 If your’e not clear where a PA goes, I’ll mark a dot on it for you.
 You’ll replicate that dot on your penis, and then check to see if the tissue is stable when the foreskin is over your glans.
 Basically with your foreskin over your glans in the normal “at rest” position, you want to peek in and make sure the dot remains in essentially the same spot on your body.

 Scrotum/Hafada- Photos of the area in question.
+Indicate your preference by using a marking pen to show the preferred region.

 If you have any questions about consultations, feel free to contact me.